 Nuclear medicine technologists prepare radioactive drugs that are administered to patients for imaging or therapeutic procedures.
 You’ll typically be working in a hospital, but other possibilities are imaging clinics, diagnostic laboratories, and physician’s offices.
 The position pays an average of $78,000 per year, and demand is expected to increase by 7% over the next decade.

-Education/training: You’ll need an Associates degree from an accredited nuclear medicine technology program.
+Education/Training Required: You’ll need an Associates degree from an accredited nuclear medicine technology program.
 In most states, you’ll also be required to become certified.

-Challenges: Similar to radiation therapists, you’ll need to be sensitive to patient needs, and be able to explain procedures and therapies.
+Job Challenges: Similar to radiation therapists, you’ll need to be sensitive to patient needs, and be able to explain procedures and therapies.
 If you’re working in a hospital, you may be required to work shifts, including nights, weekends, and holidays.

 Why you may want to become a nuclear medicine technologist: